-Deloitte unveils top players in the Belgian start-up and scale-up world with the Technology Fast 50 nominees and Rising Star finalists.
+Deloitte unveils top players in the Belgian start-up and scale-up world with the 10th annual Technology Fast 50 nominees and Rising Star finalists.

-Brussels, 5 October 2021 - Deloitte Belgium released today its Technology Fast 50 in Belgium.
-In addition to the list of the 50 fastest-growing technology companies in Belgium.
-Deloitte also named the 10 finalists for its Rising Star competition, recognising promising companies that have been active in the technology sector for less than four years.
-The Technology Fast 50 award goes to the fastest growing technology company in Belgium in terms of its percentage of growth in turnover over the past four years.
+Deloitte Belgium today released the names of the nominees of the 10th annual Technology Fast 50 in Belgium.
+In addition to the list of the 50 fastest-growing technology companies, Deloitte also named the 10 finalists of the Rising Star competition, which recognises promising companies that have been active in the technology sector for less than four years.
+The Technology Fast 50 award will be presented to the fastest-growing technology company in Belgium in terms of its percentage of growth in turnover over the past four years.
 Deloitte will announce the Fast 50 winner 2023 as well as the different category winners at the Fast 50 Awards Ceremony on 26 October 2023.
 Click here for the full list of nominees.

 Additional award categories

-In addition to the award for fastest growth, one of the 2021 Fast 50 contestants that made a continuous growth over the past years will receive an award for Most Sustainable Growth.
+In addition to the award for fastest growth, the 2023 Fast 50 contestant that achieved continuous growth over the past years will receive an award for Most Sustainable Growth.

-In addition, one winner of each of the below categories will also be awarded.
+One winner for each of the below categories will also be awarded.